tip2tail/t2tWinFormAppBarLib/README.md

 Available via Nuget : https://www.nuget.org/packages/tip2tail.WinFormAppBarLib/

+Based on:
-Based on https://github.com/PhilipRieck/WpfAppBar which carries out a similar function for WPF applications.
+* https://github.com/PhilipRieck/WpfAppBar which carries out a similar function for WPF applications.
+* Various other sources found online.

 What is it?
 ----------